SESSIONS

 -

-Hands-on work by the PT focusing on (1) soft tissue and/or (2) joint work in order to increase mobility around the structure.
+Hands-on work by the PT focusing on (1) soft tissue and/or (2) joints in order to increase mobility around the structure.

-Soft tissue: Includes and is not limited to myofascial trigger point release, massage, manual stretching and resistance work.
+Soft tissue work: Includes and is not limited to myofascial trigger point release, massage, manual stretching and resistance.
 “Trigger points” are palpable nodules in taut band of muscle fibers and could cause referred pain, stiffness, and decreased ROM (more on this here).

 Joint mobilization: utilized to help decrease stiffness in the joint and facilitate lubrication and gliding in the bones.
 This is done with repetitive manual pressure in a specific direction and grade of intensity.
 Manual traction, approximation, and/or manipulation could also be utilized depending on what’s needed.